The $49.1 Billion Opportunity

 $100K+

-per hour of unplanned downtime
+Per hour of unplanned downtime

 50-70%

-downtime reduction with AI predictive maintenance
+Downtime reduction with AI predictive maintenance

 <5%

-of fabs use graph-based fault propagation today
+Of fabs use graph-based fault propagation today

 10:1

-typical ROI on predictive maintenance investment
+Typical ROI on predictive maintenance investment

-Competitive Advantage
+Syntrixia®'s Competitive Advantage

 The first end-to-end unified telemetry intelligence platform.